 Let’s start by working out just how much a British Airways Avios point is worth to ensure we know the value of Avios points we’re both spending and saving.

-On the Avios website a bottle of Hendricks Gin currently costs 6,500 Avios Points.
-If you were to purchase this same item from Amazon Grocery’s the same bottle would cost £28 (see here).
-In this example the lowest cost of an Avios point would be £28 divided by 6,500 equals 0.43p.
+On the Avios website a bottle of Hendricks Gin currently costs 6,500 Avios points.
+If you were to purchase this same item from Amazon Grocery the same bottle would cost £28 (see here).
+In this example the lowest cost of an Avios point would be £28 divided by 6,500, which equals 0.43p.

-Another point I’d highlight is that none of the scenarios above included first class tickets.
-The reason being that Ben (like a very high percentage of the UK population) would never pay the additional cost of a first class ticket.
-Whilst the experience of traveling first class would have an experience value to Ben if he was never prepared to pay for it then we cannot include it when calculating Avios points value.
+Another point I’d highlight is that none of the scenarios above included First-Class tickets.
+The reason being that Ben (like a very high percentage of the UK population) would never pay the additional cost of a First-Class ticket.
+Whilst the experience of travelling First Class would have an experience value to Ben, if he was never prepared to pay for it then we cannot include it when calculating Avios points value.

 As many may know, it’s possible to earn British Airways Avios points with the following cards:

-However some may not know that it’s possible to transfer American Express Rewards Points to Avios Points at a conversion rate of 1 to 1.
-This makes the free American Express Gold Card one of the best deals currently on the market for collecting British Airways Avios Points.
-The generous sign up bonus of 20,000 Avios points could be worth anywhere between £140 (0.7p) and £200 (1p) based on the value of Avios points we calculated above.
+However some may not know that it’s possible to transfer American Express Rewards points to Avios points at a conversion rate of 1 to 1.
+This makes the free American Express Gold card one of the best deals currently on the market for collecting British Airways Avios points.
+The sign-up bonus of 10,000 Avios points could be worth anywhere between £70 (0.7p) and £100 (1p) based on the value of Avios points we calculated above.

 The card comes with additional benefits including two free airport lounge passes.
-If you’re referred to the American Express Gold Card my myself you could also earn a further 2,000 avios points.
+If you’re referred to the American Express Gold card by myself you could also earn a further 2,000 Avios points.
 Please use this link and I’d be delighted to refer you.

 Spending Avios Points – Maximising Redemptions

-As such if you’re really seeking to maximise journey distance when spending Avios Points you could choose a destination where the flight distance is towards the upper end of flight distance zone tier.
+As such if you’re really seeking to maximise journey distance when spending Avios points you could choose a destination where the flight distance is towards the upper end of a flight distance zone.
 Let’s look at two examples (one short haul and the other long haul) to demonstrate the advantages of this technique.

 London LGW to Venice VCE – 694 miles

-Now if you were to spend Avios Points on a one-way flight from London Gatwick to Venice during in peak times it would use a total of 7,500 Avios Points in economy and 15,000 Avios Points in Club Europe.
+Now if you were to spend Avios points on a one-way flight from London Gatwick to Venice during peak times it would use a total of 7,500 Avios points in Economy and 15,000 Avios points in Club Europe.

 - Club Europe: 6,000 BA Avios points saved at 1p is a £60 saving less the £13.50 train ticket equals £46.50.
 In this instance it may make more sense.

-Where this Avios Points hack comes into its own is when you’re traveling on a long haul flight (preferably in business or above).
+Where this Avios points hack comes into its own is when you’re travelling on a long-haul flight (preferably in business or above).
 Let’s take a look at another example.
-In this instance we’ll be spending Avios Points with one of British Airways Oneworld partner airlines.
+In this instance we’ll be spending Avios points with one of British Airways Oneworld partner airlines.

 London Heathrow to Boston – 3,255 miles

-Now in this instance I know that Dublin to Boston is 2,984 miles and as such a flight between these two locations would fall into a lower Zone tier requiring the following Avios Points:
+Now in this instance I know that Dublin to Boston is 2,984 miles and as such a flight between these two locations would fall into a lower zone, requiring the following Avios points:

-A flight from London Heathrow would use either 4,500 or 9,000 Avios Points depending on which class you flew.
-On the basis that anyone flying Economy or Premium Economy would redeem Avios Points for a standard fare and those traveling Club World and First Class would redeem Avios Points for Club Europe the total approximately Avios savings would be as follows:
+A flight from London Heathrow to Dublin would use either 4,500 or 9,000 Avios points depending on which class you fly.
+On the basis that anyone flying Economy or Premium Economy would redeem Avios points for a standard fare and those travelling Club World and First Class would redeem Avios points for Club Europe the approximate Avios savings would be as follows:

-This nifty Avios points hack will allow someone traveling between London and Boston to redeem a first class flight for less Avios points than it would usually take to fly between the two cities in Club World!
+This nifty Avios points hack will allow someone travelling between London and Boston to redeem a First-Class flight for less Avios points than it would usually take to fly between the two cities in Club World!